 MTA Long Island Bus ("MTALIB"), a subsidiary of the Metropolitan Transportation Authority, is the County's principal public surface transit provider and the third largest suburban bus system in the United States.
-Operating a network 53 routes, the MTALIB provides transit service for most of the County as well as parts of eastern Queens and western Suffolk County.
+Operating a network 54 routes, the MTALIB provides transit service for most of the County as well as parts of eastern Queens and western Suffolk County.
 The density of MTALIB's route network conforms to the development pattern of the County.
-MTALIB operates approximately 333 fixed route buses and 86 para-transit vehicles, including service across the Queens-Nassau line to subway and bus stations in Flushing, Far Rockaway and Jamaica.
-MTALIB has an average ridership of 107,000 passengers each weekday and serves 96 communities, 46 Long Island Rail Road ("LIRR") stations, most area colleges and universities, as well as employment centers and shopping malls.
+MTALIB operates approximately 333 fixed route buses and 85 para-transit vehicles, including service across the Queens-Nassau line to subway and bus stations in Flushing, Far Rockaway and Jamaica.
+MTALIB has an average ridership of 108,000 passengers each weekday and serves 96 communities, 46 Long Island Rail Road ("LIRR") stations, most area colleges and universities, as well as employment centers and shopping malls.

-The adopted budget as of February 2008 showed that the total MTALIB estimated cash budget for 2008 was \$133 million, of which \$44.1 million or 33.2% was derived from passenger fares and other operating revenue.
-The cost to the County, the State and the MTA of operating MTALIB in 2007 was approximately \$79 million.
-The County's share of the cost was approximately \$10.5 million; State subsidies and additional State aid accounted for approximately \$48.2 million; MTA subsidies accounted for the remaining \$20.3 million.
+The mid-year forecast as of July 2006 showed that the total MTALIB estimated budget for 2006 was \$119.6 million, of which \$49.7 million or 41.6%, was derived from passenger fares and other operating revenue.
+The cost to the County and the State of operating MTALIB in 2006 was approximately \$69.9 million.
+The County's share of the cost was approximately \$10.5 million; State subsidies and additional State aid accounted for approximately \$44.9 million; MTA subsidies accounted for the remaining \$14.5 million.

-The Long Island Rail Road (the "LIRR") is the largest and busiest commuter railroad in the United States, carrying 86.1 million passengers in 2007.
-On an average weekday, the LIRR carries 302,000 passengers.
+The Long Island Rail Road (the "LIRR") is the largest and busiest commuter railroad in the United States, carrying 80.2 million passengers in 2005.
+On an average weekday, the LIRR carries 282,410 passengers.
 The LIRR provides train service for the entire County.
 Its infrastructure includes 381 route miles of track, 296 at-grade-crossings and 124 stations on 11 branch lines.
 These branches provide service through the County to eastern destinations in Suffolk County and western destinations of Penn Station in Manhattan, Flatbush Avenue in Brooklyn, as well as Jamaica and Hunters Point/Long Island City in Queens.
-Completion of the East Side Access project, which began tunneling work in 2007, will add a new hub in Grand Central Terminal, bringing LIRR customers directly to Manhattan's East Side.
 On weekdays, about 70% of the system's passenger trips occur during morning and evening peak travel periods.